Group of Sheraton Style Chairs Walnut Cherry Italy 18th-19th-20th Cent

 Features

-Style: Neoclassical (1765-1790)
+Style: Neo-Classical (1765-1790)

-Age: XIX Century - from 1801 to 1900 , XVIII Century - from 1701 to 1800 , 20th Century - from 1901 to 2000
+Age: 19th Century / 1801 - 1900 , 18th Century / 1701 - 1800 , 20th Century / 1901 - 2000

-Origin: Livorno, Italia
+Origin: Livorno, Italy

 Material: Padded